raphaelchpprt/kiosk-case-study/readme.md

   - Updated question type (e.g., 'repeatable' or 'table-row')
 - Add conditional question visibility based on previous answers

+---

+Welcome, and thank you for your interest in Kiosk 👋

+This exercise is a **technical case study for a Full-stack** position.
+It is inspired by a real feature of our ESG/CSRD reporting product.

+We are **not** looking for a “finished product at all costs”.
+We explicitly **prioritise quality over quantity**:
+- clear architecture and trade-offs
+- readable, maintainable code
+- sensible UX
+- ability to explain your decisions

+It is **absolutely fine if you don’t implement everything**.
+If you run out of time, please document what you would do next.

+## 1. Goal of the exercise

+We want to simulate a small slice of the Kiosk product:

+Given a catalog of questions stored in a CSV file, load and transform this data on the server, assemble it into a hierarchical structure, expose it to the frontend, and build a dynamic form experience that captures user answers.

+A question may have related questions, which themselves can have related questions, and so on.
+Your job is to interpret this structure and design a coherent way to model it, render it, and collect answers.

+It is totally OK to not implement everything; focus on clarity, structure, and trade-offs.

+## 2. Tech stack & constraints

+For information, our production stack is:

+- **Node.js**
+- **Remix**
+- **TypeScript**
+- **Mantine UI**
+- **Prisma + PostgreSQL**

+For this case study, please use:
+- **React**
+- **TypeScript**

+You are free to use any libraries, tooling, framework etc you prefer We intentionally keep the constraints minimal so you can choose the architecture and tools that make the most sense to you.

+## 3. Deliverables

+Please send us:
+1. A link to your repository (GitHub, GitLab, etc.)
+2. This README filled in with:
+    - how to run the project
+    - if you used AI, how you used it
+    - what you would improve next
+3. A simple Docker setup (e.g. Dockerfile or docker-compose) to run the app end-to-end

 ## 4. Structure of questions.csv